auth0/docs/articles/protocols/saml/identity-providers/ping7.md

 ### 1. Download Auth0 Metadata File

 ::: note
 The following download will work only if you are logged in to Auth0.
+You may also need to manually provide the name of the connection in the URL.
 :::

 Download the [metadata file](https://${account.namespace}/samlp/metadata?connection=YOUR_CONNECTION_NAME).
 This will be used in [step 3](#3-configure-the-__sp-connection__) and it is used to automatically import information about your partner.